mitica/ascrape-js/README.md

 ## Options

-ascarpe will pass the options to request directly.
+ascrape will pass the options to request directly.
 See request lib to view all available options.

-ascarpe has one additional option:
+ascrape has one additional option:

-- **preprocess** - which should be a function to check or modify downloaded source before passing it to ascarpe.
+- **preprocess** - which should be a function to check or modify downloaded source before passing it to ascrape.

 ```
 scrape(url, {